1 / 3

 3 / 3

 Kiosko Sonoro, is formed by a reticulated installation of trumpets connected through rigid stainless steel hoses to a single transmission point.
 The surrounding acoustics of the space happens analogously to the placement of the horns in the kiosk, without any electronic amplifier.

-The conceptual starting point of Kiosko Sonoro (Sound kiosk) has to do with the role that the public square has had in diverse cultures, and with a historical reflection from its spatial specificity and its relation of form with other constructions.
-This work refers to the traditional uses of the specific architecture of the agora, reinterpreted in the way of a geodesic and transformed into an interactive sound sculpture, which grants new attributions to the user by giving the possibility of personal experience in the public environment.
+The conceptual starting point of Kiosko Sonoro (Sound kiosk) has to do with the role that the public square has had in diverse cultures, and with a historical reflection from its spatial specificity and its relation with other constructions.
+This project refers to the traditional uses of the specific architecture of the agora, reinterpreted in the way of a geodesic and transformed into an interactive sound sculpture, which grants new attributions to the user by giving them the possibility of a personal experience in the public environment.

-This piece seeks to reinterpret the idea of the traditional kiosk, that construction built during the holiday season and that consisted of a circular or semicircular structure located in a park or public square, designed for the musical performance of outdoor bands and concerts.
-The word derives from the French kiosque and this one from the Turkish kösk which means pavilion.
+This piece seeks to reinterpret the idea of the traditional kiosk, that construction built during holidays season and that consisted of a circular or semicircular structure located in a park or public square, designed for outdoors musical performances and concerts.
+The word derives from the French “Kiosque” and this one from the Turkish “Kösk” which means pavilion.